hugopage17/network-scanner-js/README.md

 # NodeJS Network Scanner
-NodeJS library that performs basic network diagnostics such as latency ping tests, IP address scanning, subnet calculating and SSL certifications and Vendor lookups
+A NodeJS library that can perform network diagnostic tests such as latency ping tests, IP address scanning, subnet calculating and SSL certifications and Vendor lookups

 ## Installation
 ```bash